dmumtaz/ugmqa/README.md

     Os
     sys

-  ## To obtain the objective score on the the test clip, run the predict_github.py file.
+  ## To obtain the objective score on the the test clip:
+  Download the model_final.json and model_final.h5 files
+  Run the predict_github.py file.